Heterogeneous catalysis: Catalyst deactivation

 Catalyst deactivation is defined as a loss in catalytic activity and/or selectivity over time.

-Substances that decrease reaction rate are called poisons.
-Poisons chemisorb to catalyst surface and reduce the number of available active sites for reactant molecules to bind to.
+Substances that decrease the reaction rate are called poisons.
+Poisons chemisorb to the catalyst surface and reduce the number of available active sites for reactant molecules to bind to.
 Common poisons include Group V, VI, and VII elements (e.g. S, O, P, Cl), some toxic metals (e.g. As, Pb), and adsorbing species with multiple bonds (e.g. CO, unsaturated hydrocarbons).
 For example, sulfur disrupts the production of methanol by poisoning the Cu/ZnO catalyst.
 Substances that increase reaction rate are called promoters.
 For example, the presence of alkali metals in ammonia synthesis increases the rate of N2 dissociation.

 The presence of poisons and promoters can alter the activation energy of the rate-limiting step and affect a catalyst's selectivity for the formation of certain products.
 Depending on the amount, a substance can be favorable or unfavorable for a chemical process.
 For example, in the production of ethylene, a small amount of chemisorbed chlorine will act as a promoter by improving Ag-catalyst selectivity towards ethylene over CO2, while too much chlorine will act as a poison.

 Other mechanisms for catalyst deactivation include: